 Social Impact Assessment and Management

-This course will appeal to early career impact assessment practitioners, people who commission SIAs, people who would like to do them, people who are involved in assessing them, and people with a general interest in the field.
-Specific course objectives are to:
+This course will appeal to early-career impact assessment practitioners, individuals commissioning SIAs, those who would like to carry them out, people involved in assessing SIAs, and anyone with a general interest in the field.

-- Build practical knowledge in conducting SIAs.
+- Build practical skills for conducting SIAs.

 - Increase the ability to critically evaluate SIAs.

 - Increase an awareness of approaches that ensure the effective implementation of SIA commitments.

 - Provide tools to realise the potential of project participants to contribute to sustainability outcomes.

 - Increase understanding of the ethical, human rights, and legal issues in SIA practice.

 This course is delivered through video, powerpoint, readings, tools, four online tutorials, and a case study exercise which becomes the basis of the final assignment.